mlurbe97/Learning-to-play-the-Piano-with-a-Python-Bot/README.md

 - Program *pianoPlayPi.py* is the program to play with Servo motors.
 - Folder  *partitures* contains example music sheets to play with previous program.
 - **Actual version of the code supports only multiple notes with same tempo in the same thread.
-Multi-thread is supported for simulate two virtual hands with their own partiture.**
+Multi-thread is supported for simulate two virtual hands with their own music sheet.**

 ### VIRTUAL PIANO